go-gost/docs/en/docs/tutorials/multi-homed.md

 When a host is multi-homed host, different network exits can be specified for routes of different services as required.

 !!! note "Limitation"
-	Multiple network interface configurations are only supported on Linux systems.
+	Multiple network interface configurations are only supported on Linux/Windows/Darwin systems.

 ## `interface` Option